Facts about City

 Our commitment to academic excellence

-- We have 15 areas of academic activity where our research was assessed as being of a quality comparable with the very best in the world by the 2008 Research Assessment Exercise (RAE).
+- We have 12 areas of academic activity where our research was assessed as being of a quality comparable with the very best in the world by the 2014 Research Excellence Framework (REF).

 - We are the first UK University Student Centre to receive the Service Mark Quality Standard from the Institute of Customer Service.